-This paragraph shall not apply to digitisation of cultural resources.
+"This paragraph shall not apply to digitisation of cultural resources.";

-2a.
-Notwithstanding paragraph 1, where an exclusive right relates to digitisation of cultural resources, the period of such exclusive right shall not exceed in general 10 years.
-In case where that period exceeds 10 years, its duration shall be subject to review during the 11th year and, if applicable, every 7 years thereafter.
+- (b) the following paragraph is inserted: - "2a.
+Notwithstanding paragraph 1, where an exclusive right relates to digitisation of cultural resources, the period of exclusivity shall in general not exceed 10 years.
+In case where that period exceeds 10 years, its duration shall be subject to review during the 11th year and, if applicable, every seven years thereafter.

-The exclusive arrangements under this paragraph shall be transparent and made public.
-Where an exclusive right relating to digitisation of cultural resources exists, the public sector body shall be provided with a free of charge copy of the digitised cultural resources as part of that agreement.
+The arrangements granting exclusive rights referred to in the first subparagraph shall be transparent and made public.

+In the case of an exclusive right referred to in the first subparagraph, the public sector body concerned shall be provided free of charge with a copy of the digitised cultural resources as part of those arrangements.
 That copy shall be available for re-use at the end of the period of exclusivity.";

-- (b) paragraph 3 is replaced by the following: - "3.
-Exclusive arrangements existing on the date of application of national measures referred to in Article 12 that do not qualify for the exceptions under Article 11(2) shall be terminated at the end of the contract or in any case not later than 31 December 2008."; - (c) the following paragraph is added: - "3a.
-Without prejudice to paragraph 3, exclusive arrangements existing on ... that do not qualify for the exceptions under paragraphs 2 and 2a shall be terminated at the end of the contract or in any case not later than ....". - (12) Article 13 is replaced by the following:
+- (c) paragraph 3 is replaced by the following: - "3.
+Exclusive arrangements existing on 1 July 2005 that do not qualify for the exceptions under paragraph 2 shall be terminated at the end of the contract or in any event not later than 31 December 2008."; - (d) the following paragraph is added: - "4.
+Without prejudice to paragraph 3, exclusive arrangements existing on ... that do not qualify for the exceptions under paragraphs 2 and 2a shall be terminated at the end of the contract or in any event not later than ....". - (11) Article 13 is replaced by the following: